Medway: Roadways

 Watling Street (the A2), the Roman road between the Port of Dover on the English Channel and London, runs through Medway.
 This route became particularly congested and led to the building of the M2 to bypass the Medway Towns to the south in the 1960s and was subsequently widened extensively at the turn of the 21st century.
 The A2 through the Medway Towns varies from single carriageway to dual carriageway to "one way" systems.
 In places it deviates from the original route of Watling Street.

 The A2 leaves the main route (which bypasses Medway by either the Northern Relief Road — The A289 or the M2) at the Three Crutches junction.
 The road descends through Strood towards the river.
 During the descent, the road to Gravesend, the A226 joins.
 In Strood the High Street is bypassed by the one-way system to the north and south encircling the High Street.
 The A2 crosses the Medway via two bridges in a dual carriageway (see Rochester Bridge).
 One bridge is Victorian and in the position of the original Roman bridge.
 The second bridge is more recent and build upon the piers of the original London, Chatham and Dover Railway (LCDR) main line railway bridge (the Chatham Main Line uses the South Eastern Railway's branch line's bridge).

 In Rochester the High street is bypassed to the north by the dualled Corporation Street.
 The A2 then crosses the high street, climbs Star Hill and follows New road by Fort Pitt / Jackson's Field to bypass Chatham to the south (by the Station, via a flyover known as New Cut).
 As it approaches Luton it is a dual carriageway for a short stretch, where a major junction lies with the railway (Chatham Main line) passes overhead — this is known as Luton Arches.
 It then climbs Chatham Hill (to Gillingham) now has a separate bus lane.
 The A2 / Watling street traditionally bypasses central Gillingham which lies to the North.
 From the main road to Gillingham (Canterbury Street), the A2 is dual carriageway.
 Here the Northern Relief Road (A289) rejoins at the Will Adams roundabout.
 This is swiftly followed by the Bowater roundabout where the A278 Hoath Way leads to the M2 to the South, this is so named and distinctive because of the former paper mill Bowaters at this location that left a giant water tower.
 A large Tesco supermarket currently inhabits the site.
 As the road progresses into Rainham it becomes single carriageway again.

 Connecting Medway with neighbouring Gravesend is the A226.
-The leaves the A2 on the hill above Strood.
+This leaves the A2 on the hill above Strood.
 It is a single carriageway A road.